 Difficulty: Easy but special equipment needed

-The ingredients of this salad, the New World tomatoes and peppers having been introduced by the Spanish, are all grilled, then tossed together.
+The ingredients of this salad--the tomatoes, peppers, and chile having been introduced by the Spanish from the Americas--are all grilled, then tossed together.
 It is a very popular salad throughout the country, and one is likely to encounter it many times in travels to Tunisia.
 I first ate it in Djerba, where it typically accompanies other grilled food.
 You can double the recipe easily.
 This grilled salad is probably related historically to the escalivada salad of Catalonia.

 Yield: Makes 4 servings

 Preparation Time: 50 minutes